-But the daughter of Lebanese President Michel Aoun recently told Al Jadeed TV that personally, she would not be against further talks.
+The daughter of Lebanese President Michel Aoun caused controversy in October 2020 when she told local television that personally, she would not be against further talks.

 “Are we supposed to stay in a state of war?
 I don't have doctrinal differences with anyone, I have political differences,” she said.